JustCoderdev/dotfiles/README.md

 >
 > - Remember to enable `settings.runningVM` in `nixos/hosts/HOST/settings.nix`
 > - Nixos doesn't like default graphics driver, use `VBoxVGA`
-> - Hyrpland may not work in a VM, try but it's not assured
+> - Hyrpland may not work in a VM

 ---